aerographql/documentation/source/_posts/tutorial/dependency-injection.md

 ## What's next

-Next {% post_link middleware tutorial %} will walk you through using middleware to implement authentification..
+Next {% post_link tutorial/middleware tutorial %} will walk you through using middleware to implement authentification..